-We are asking each photographer to pay a submission fee in order to pay for the costs of printing the publication.
+We are asking each photographer to pay a submission fee in order to help with the costs of printing this publication.
+Printing aint cheap!
+Aint–Bad strives to use the best materials available to create a publication that is a work of art in itself.
 All funds collected from submission fees will be used to produce this issue of Aint–Bad Magazine.

 Can I submit more than one project?

-Each $25 submission fee is valid for ONE body of work.
-We want to see your best body of work.
-However, if you feel that you need to submit a second body of work, you may do so by paying another $25 submission fee and submitting a different project.
+Yes!
+However, each submission fee is valid for ONE body of work.
+We want to see your strongest body of work.
+If you feel that you need to submit a second body of work, you may do so by paying another submission fee and submitting a different project.

 When will I be notified if I am selected for this issue?

-All selected artists will be notified by July 15th.
-Photographers that are chosen for this issue will be required to answer interview questions from one of our guest curators.
+All selected artists will be notified by mid-August.
+Photographers that are chosen for this issue will be required to answer interview questions from the guest curators.

 What happens if I am not chosen for print?

-If you are not one of the thirty photographers that are selected by our team of curators, your work will be passed to the Aint–Bad Editors and will have an opportunity to be published on our website as a daily artist feature.
-You will be notified if your work is chosen for an online feature.
+If you are not selected by our guest curators for print, your work will be passed to the Aint–Bad Editors, and will have an opportunity to be published on our website as an article or interview.
+You will be notified via email if your work is chosen for an online feature.